Ag Data's Core Principles

 After a series of these meetings, the group drafted the The Privacy and Security Principles for Farm Data, or what today we call ag data's "Core Principles."
 These Core Principles represented basic guidelines that ag tech providers should following when collecting, using, storing, and transferring farmers' ag data.
 After publishing, 37 different companies signed onto the Core Principles, pledging to incorporate them into their contracts with farmers.

-The Ag Data Transparent Seal
+The Ag Data Transparent Seal of Approval

 Of course, a pledge to follow non-binding guidelines is good, but incorporating the Core Principles into actual data contracts is much better.